-Show, with some examples from the courses and other supporting documentation, how this program meets the knowledge and skills expectations detailed under the six elements of the relevant Degree Level Standard.
+• Show, from the courses and other supporting documentation, how this program will meet the knowledge and skills expectations detailed under the Elements of the relevant Degree Level Standard.

-- Show, with some examples from the courses and other supporting documentation, how this program meets the knowledge and skills expectations detailed under the six elements of the relevant Degree Level Standard. - Demonstrate student achievement through the submission of - samples of student work that reflect exemplary, average, and minimally acceptable performance from the terminal years of the degree program, (as per PEQAB's current Guidelines for Compiling, Selecting and Distributing Samples of Student Work, Appendix 10.4) OR - results from recognized, comparable or scalable evaluations of critical thinking, problem-solving and communication skills of students graduating from the program OR - results of other learning outcomes assessment models/management systems, as proposed by the institution (see Appendix 10.5).
+- Show, with some examples from the courses and other supporting documentation, how this program meets the knowledge and skills expectations detailed under the six elements of the relevant Degree Level Standard. - Demonstrate student achievement through the submission of: - samples of student work that reflect exemplary, average, and minimally acceptable performance from the terminal years of the degree program, (as per PEQAB's current Guidelines for Compiling, Selecting and Distributing Samples of Student Work, Appendix 12.4) OR - results from recognized, comparable or scalable evaluations of critical thinking, problem-solving and communication skills of students graduating from the program OR - results of other learning outcomes assessment models/management systems, as proposed by the institution (see Appendix 12.4).